 Link: Apply now for the Capital One Venture X Rewards Credit Card

-In late 2021 we saw the introduction of the Capital One Venture X Rewards Credit Card, which is Capital One’s ultra-premium credit card.
+The Capital One Venture X Rewards Credit Card (review) is Capital One’s premium credit card.
 This card builds on the basics of the Capital One Venture Rewards Credit Card (review), which has long been Capital One’s flagship travel credit card.

-Understandably, a lot of Capital One Venture cardmembers have been trying to make sense of the Capital One Venture X — which card is better, are you eligible for the Venture X if you have the Venture, etc.?
-I wanted to specifically address that topic in this post.
+Understandably, a lot of Capital One Venture cardmembers may be trying to make sense of the Capital One Venture X — which card is better, are you eligible for the Venture X if you have the Venture, etc.?
+I want to specifically address that topic in this post.

 In this post: